 Rick Warren, pastor of Saddleback Church and author of “The Purpose Driven Life,” and his wife Kay, were devastated when their 27-year old son Matthew, committed suicide in April 2013.

 Matthew had suffered from depression all of his life.

-In September 2013 the Warrens gave their first public interview with CNN’s Piers Morgan.
-He called it “one of the most moving interviews he conducted in his life.”
+In September 2013 the Warrens gave their first public interview with CNN.
+Piers Morgan called it “one of the most moving interviews he conducted in my life.”

-The Warrens identified six stages of grief that they went through.
+The Warrens identified six stages of grief they experienced.

 In other words, we’re going to survive and someday, we’ll thrive again.
 It’s the worst thing that could ever happen.

 Stage Three: Then you move to what I call struggle and that’s all the “why” questions.
 Why now?
 Why this?
 Why me?
 Why Matthew?
 I never questioned my faith in God.
 I question God’s plan.
 There’s a big difference.